NSNSOP/auto_bridge_INK/Readme.md

 RISK OF LOSS: This is an automated trading bot that interacts with real cryptocurrency.
 Bugs, configuration errors, or market volatility can lead to financial loss.
 Use it at your own risk.

 SECURITY: Your private key gives full control over your wallet.
 Handle the config.py file with extreme care and never share it or commit it to a public repository.
 It is highly recommended to use a new, dedicated wallet for this bot with a limited amount of funds.

-TESTNET FIRST: Always test the bot extensively on a testnet before deploying it on a mainnet with real funds.